Tefuye Historical Trail and Mt. Zhizhong: A Trail That Lets You Get A Glimpse of Highest Peak in Northeast Asia

 trail became steeper again, and my excitement soon was replaced by

-fatigue again.
-I managed to notice the higher altitude we hiked, the
+fatigue.
+I noticed that the higher altitude we hiked, the

 more amazing trees we saw.
 Our guide reminded us that logging was